Automating the ML Pipeline

 After discussing how and where to deploy a model, we now focus on the infrastructure to train that model in the first place.
 This infrastructure is typically described as a pipeline consisting of multiple stages, such as data cleaning, feature engineering, and model training.
 A set-and-forget approach where a model is trained once and never updated is rarely advisable for production systems and is usually considered an antipattern.
 Investing in the automation of the machine-learning pipeline eases model updates and facilitates experimentation.
 Poorly written machine-learning pipelines are commonly derided as pipeline jungles or big-ass script architecture antipatterns and criticized for poor code quality and dead experimental code paths.
 While the training process appears, on the surface, as a fairly local and modular activity by data scientists, it commonly interacts with many other components of an ML-enabled system, as we will show.
 This suggests the importance of careful planning of the machine-learning pipeline in the context of the entire system.

-Since the pipeline is such as central artifact in machine-learning projects, it naturally interacts with all kinds of other components in the system.
+Since the pipeline is such a central artifact in machine-learning projects, it naturally interacts with all kinds of other components in the system.
 Throughout this chapter, we will constantly refer to discussions in other chapters, while focusing on how the pipeline brings all of these concerns together in code that should be carefully designed.

 Scenario: Home Value Prediction

 Traditionally, home values are often judged by the values of nearby sales of comparable homes.
 Let us consider an online real-estate marketplace like Zillow, where we might want to show the fair value of homes on the market on the website.
 We could also show the value of homes not on the market to possibly convince some owners to sell their home on our marketplace.
-Predicting valuations based on past sales data is a fairly standard machine-learning problem, but can be tricky in practice.
+Predicting valuations based on past sales data is a fairly standard machine-learning problem, but it can be tricky in practice.
 For the purpose of this chapter, we explore how the pipeline that trains the model is interconnected with many other parts of such an online marketplace and how the model is anything but static.

 Supporting Evolution and Experimentation by Designing for Change